Negative Items on Your Credit Report - How Long on Your Report?

-- Bankruptcy information can be reported for 10 years for Chapter 7 bankruptcies;
+- Bankruptcy information can be reported for 10 years for Chapter 7 bankruptcy.

-- Information concerning a lawsuit or a judgment against you can be reported for seven years or until the statute of limitations runs out, whichever is longer; and
+- Information concerning a lawsuit or a judgment against you can be reported for seven years or until the statute of limitations runs out, whichever is longer.

 - Default information concerning U.S. Government insured or guaranteed student loans can be reported for seven years after certain guarantor actions.